LIWKK/Hades/README.md

 An anticheat built with the Atlas library.
 If you're wondering if I skidded anything, the answer is no. While I did get ideas from people and worked with others on this project, nothing was skidded from the web.

 Contributions from: ExslodingDogs, Vaziak

+TODO:

+- Migrate from Atlas to Purplex's Packet Library
+- Integrate a form of server-side interpolation for better predictions and processing